felixnext/sklearn-recommender/readme.md

 # Sklearn Recommender

-This library implements some common recommender functions.
+This library implements some common recommender functions based on the `Estimator` and `Transformer` interfaces from sklearn.

 ## Getting Started

+Install it through PyPi through:

+`pip install sklearn-recommender`

 Install the library on your local distribution through:

 `pip install .`

-(pypi to follow).

 ## Tutorial